 This section is not applicable.
-The Entity did not have any bond/notes and other debt instruments issued during the fiscal period or outstanding at the end of the fiscal period.
+Management asserted that the Council did not have any bonds/notes and other debt instruments issued during the fiscal period or outstanding at the end of the fiscal period.

-B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+- A. Obtain a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - B. Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).